redgeneLauren/HTMLcourse-sample/Content/EdittedQuestionsBasicPageStructures.q.md

 - The forward slash character `/` .

 /// type=SS, answer=[4]

-Which of the following element represents the beginning of a paragraph element?
+Which of the following tag represents the beginning of a paragraph element?

 - `<body>`